Advent of Code 2015 - Day 19 - Medicine for Rudolph

 };

-Given the molecule and desired replacement we return a Generator which provides the callee with all the possible variants (based on individual occurrences) within the string.
-This allows us to maintain the current position within the Generator and not muddle this logic into the callees responsibility.
+Given the molecule and the desired replacement, we return a Generator that provides the caller with all the possible variants (based on individual occurrences) within the string.
+This allows us to maintain the current position within the Generator and not muddle this logic into the caller’s responsibility.

-We can then combine these two function and determine how many distinct molecule variants there are 🌟.
+We can then combine these two functions and determine how many distinct molecule variants there are 🌟.

 const part1 = (input: string): number => {